3 Daily Priorities for Leaders to Get Things Done

 Again, demands work - but they have a high cost.
 You create an environment of compliance - not creativity and self-governance.
 An environment that gets things done when the boss watches or is angry, but not so much any other time.

 It's your choice.
-Self-governance requires a real leader that values people and, at the same time, gets the job done.
+Self-governance requires a real leader who values people and, at the same time, gets the job done.
 It is part of a leadership model that focuses on WE, while other models focus on ME to the detriment of others.

 The GR8 Leaders CATALYST System promotes the use of these 3 Daily Priorities.
 Check out your leadership now.
 Click here and take 2 FREE Leadership Assessments.